TOP DATA TRENDS FOR 2017

 ABOUT THE AUTHOR

 Sally Carey is a director of Datamine and has over 20 years experience consulting on data analytics solutions across a range of industry sectors.
-Carey specializes in delivering clarity from the complexity of big data – advising organizations on a host of predictive analytics disciplines - including quantitative decision making, loyalty programmes, organisational change and marketing strategy.
+Carey specialises in delivering clarity from the complexity of big data, advising organizations on a host of predictive analytics disciplines - including quantitative decision making, loyalty programmes, organisational change and marketing strategy.